 This contemporaneous poem provides a detailed account of the Williamite war in Ireland from the perspective of the losers.
 It exists in only one manuscript (Gilbert MS 141), along with a late nineteenth-century copy (Gilbert MS 142).
-Written in Latin by Thomas Nugent, Baron Nugent of Riverston, James II's lord chief justice of Ireland, the Latin text has never been published in its entirety.

-Nugent's poem departs from the polarised perspectives of both the pro-Tyrconnell 'A light to the blind' and the anti-Tyrconnell bias of Charles O'Kelly's 'Macariae Excidium'.
+Written in Latin the text has never been published in its entirety.
+The Poema departs from the polarised perspectives of both the pro-Tyrconnell 'A light to the blind' and the anti-Tyrconnell bias of Charles O'Kelly's Macariae Excidium.
 It points to a middle ground among Jacobite factions in Ireland and at the same time touches on important episodes passed over by other contemporary accounts.
 This scholarly edition provides the entire Latin text and an expert English translation of a poem of great historical importance.

+ISBN 978-1-906865-59-7, €50, Winter 2017

-ISBN: 978-1-906865-59-7, c. €50, 2016 Padraig Lenihan lectures in history at NUI Galway.
+Padraig Lenihan lectures in history at NUI Galway.
 Keith Sidwell is Emeritus Professor of Latin and Greek at University College Cork.

-Digitising the IMC heritage Recognising the importance of digitisation in the preservation of sources for Irish history and culture, IMC is making its editions of primary sources accessible online to the widest possible audience.
-In 2015-16 IMC will continue to digitise its out-of-print publications.
-Forty-six editions are currently available to read and search on the IMC website, including major series such as the Books of survey and distribution, Ormond deeds and The correspondence of Daniel O'Connell.
-Seventy more titles will be added to this online resource in 2015.
+Forthcoming titles 2017-18

+Calendar of entries in the Papal Registers relating to Great Britain and Ireland.
+Papal Letters, Volume XXIII, Part I, 1523-1534, Clement VII, Lateran Registers

+Alan Macquarrie, editor